MTDdk/jersey-cache-control/README.md

 ## Usage

 ### Using ResourceConfig:
+Include the CacheFilterFactory.java in **package.name** and refer to that package in your ResourceConfig

     public static class JerseyServletConfig extends ResourceConfig {
         public JerseyServletConfig() {
             packages("package.name"); //fetches all services, and resolvers dynamically